 A founding member of the 1987 World Pipe Band Champion 78th Fraser Highlanders Pipe Band, he left that organization in 1995 and became Pipe Major of Peel Regional Police Pipe Band, one of the world’s top bands.
 In 1999 Michael left the PRP Pipe Band to focus on solo piping; this same year he won the Scottish Piping Society of London’s (UK) Strachan Cup and again was the aggregate winner of the Vancouver Indoor Meet.

-In October of 2007 he joined the premier grade Toronto Police Pipe Band in the capacity of Pipe Sergeant.
+In October of 2007 he joined the premier grade Toronto Police Pipe Band in the roles of music director and Pipe Sergeant and left the band in September 2013.
+In November of 2013 he joined the legendary, Glasgow Police Pipe Band.

 His sixth book of music, “Damned Suites and Other Music”, was released in limited edition form, November 30, 2012.